PowerFeather/powerfeather-docs/docs/sdk/api/mainboard.md

 #### Description

 Measures the `VUSB` or `VDC` voltage. `VUSB` is the power input from the USB-C connector, while `VDC` is the power input from the header pin.
+Resolution is 4 mV.

 `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.